Anger Management For Parents

 Advising Expectant Folks – Your Kids Are Not Perfect!

 New expectant dads and moms tend to believe that their unborn son or daughter will grow up as the closest thing to perfection.

-He or she won’t wail like a banshee when hungry or upset.
-Potty training and teaching life lessons will be a breeze.
-Other kids will flock around him or her too because of their fun spirit and friendliness.
+He or she won’t show strong emotions and respond thoughtfully when hungry or upset.
+Potty training and teaching life lessons won’t make them feel frustrated.
+Other kids will flock around him or her too because of their calm, fun, and helpful behavior.

-Worse, young children never pick a time or place to throw a tantrum; that’s why parents might often see themselves struggling to manage an angry kid at a shop, restaurant, or playground.
-Meri Wallace, LCSW, defines a tantrum as “your child’s form of protest.
+Worse, young children never pick a time or place to lose patience; that’s why folks might often feel angry and see themselves struggling to manage parental anger towards an upset kid at a shop, restaurant, or playground.
+Meri Wallace, LCSW, defines expressing anger as “your child’s form of protest.
 Whenever you interfere with her desire to have something, do something or go where she wants to go, she gets mad.”

-Anger Management For The Parents
+Anger Management Tricks For Parents

 - Don’t Ignore How They Feel – Anger Is A Valid Emotion Even For A Child

 This is further stressed in treatments for frustrated moms and dads.